• Skip to primary navigation

 Yes!
 These Asian-style pork meatballs can be made ahead of time because they reheat well.

-• Add some red pepper flakes or chopped jalapenos to give it a kick of heat to this asian meatball recipe.
+• Add some red pepper flakes or chopped jalapenos to give a kick of heat to this Asian meatball recipe.

 • Use crumbled tofu instead of ground pork and make sure to increase the seasonings for vegetarian meatballs.